moriyoshi/gohex/README.md

 HexaGOn
 =======

-HexaGOn is intended to be an awesome perspiratory kind of game "SUPER HEXAGON".
+HexaGOn is intended to be a clone of the awesome perspiratory kind of game "SUPER HEXAGON".

 Dependencies
 ------------